|

 Dr. Nikolai Bezroukov

 Computer security is a very loaded term.
-One aspect of security is so called hardening, which is currently is one of the most fashionable topics. the latter is essentially an attempt to convert a general purpose server into an appliance to improve the level of protection from external as well as internal threats, including the "fifth column" problem; there is no free lunch and hardening generally makes server less Unix user/developers friendly.
+One aspect of security is so called hardening, which is currently is one of the most fashionable topics.
+The latter is essentially an attempt to convert a general purpose server into an appliance to improve the level of protection from external as well as internal threats, including the "fifth column" problem; there is no free lunch and hardening generally makes server less users/developers friendly.
 Given that complexity is the biggest single enemy of security, it's only logical to remove everything that is not essential for the task in hand, users be damned ;-)

-The author argues that deep hardening is essentially a process of conversion of general purpose Os into a specialized OS and that's why for organizations without much local talent it might be better to use appliances.
+The author argues that deep hardening is essentially a process of conversion of general purpose OS into a specialized OS and that's why for organizations without much local talent it might be better to use appliances.

 This article is an attempt of skeptic treatment of this theme and is a modest attempt to fight "security fascism": counterproductive restrictions that complicate user and system administrator lives, while adding nothing of even diminishing security.
-There is almost no articles on the WEB that are critical or even slightly skeptical about security tools in general and Computer Security security tools in particular.
+There is almost no articles on the WEB that are critical or even slightly skeptical about security tools in general and Computer Security tools in particular.
 This article tries to fill the gap.

 Security is like an erection: with proper drugs